Kids Friendly Dental Office

 Our primary goal for your children’s dental development is to achieve and maintain optimum oral health through advances in techniques, and technologies and by maintaining their scheduled dental exams.

 The ABCs of Teething

 Teething's to blame.
 At least that's what many parents think when babies cry, drool, or just put objects in their mouths.
 But actually, teething is a perfectly natural process and not the painful childhood experience many think it to be.

 Just how long a baby teethes depends on the child.
 But usually, babies teethe for about two years after the first tooth appears.
 It's a period when the teeth grow into place gradually.
 They don't really "cut" through the gums as many parents imagine.

 Check to see if your baby's teething.
 Just look in his or her mouth and if the gums appear irritated, red, and puffy, then nature's right on course…your baby is teething.

 And now while you are looking in the mouth, a white blanched area means a tooth is ready to come through the surface.
 Sometimes, you'll be able to see the tip of the tooth in the gum.

 There may be some discomfort in teething.
 If so, a recommended procedure is to clean the baby's mouth with a damp gauze pad about three or four times a day.
-Follow that by giving baby something to bite on - a proper teething ring, toast or even soft toothbrush.
+Follow that by giving the baby something to bite on - a proper teething ring, toast, or even a soft toothbrush.
 If the baby resists eating for a while, don't worry.
 The situation should soon improve.